-4.6.
+4.7.
 Consultation on our proposals

 In previous years the Government has chosen to consult widely on all proposals for compliance fees it received before making a decision on how to proceed.
-We support this approach as it provides interested parties with the opportunity to directly compare alternative proposed methodologies and make comments on the pros and cons accordingly.
+We support this approach and assume it will be repeated for 2017 as it provides interested parties with the opportunity to directly compare alternative proposed methodologies and make comments on the pros and cons accordingly.